Why Do VA Appeals Take So Long?

 We will be honest here – VA disability appeals sometimes take years to complete.
 Unsuccessful appeals take less time to process because they are often denied for technical, fixable reasons.
 Successful appeals are those that are carefully planned and meticulously documented, and they do tend to take longer to reach a successful conclusion.

 After the filing of an NOD, a veteran’s VA disability claim moves to the VA regional office’s appeals section, and will now be handled by a Decision Review Officer or DRO.

 According to VA statistics, the wait time from the filing of an NOD (Notice of Disagreement) to receiving a DRO decision is 12-18 months.

 These statistics, however, understate the wait time for many claims.
 If we are talking about poorly-represented claims, which DROs routinely deny, then yes, 9 months is a good estimate of the wait time.
 However, claims which are properly developed and prosecuted have a much better chance of success and also may take much longer.
 Properly developed and prosecuted, means:

 - Obtaining the veteran’s VAMC treatment medical records, private treatment medical records, and in-service medical records

 - Obtaining the veteran’s military personnel file (often necessary to prove psychiatric disability claims)

 - Obtaining private one-time medical examination opinions to prove service-connection or to obtain a higher level of disability

 - Submitting written legal memoranda in cases involving complicated legal issues

-– Requesting a formal hearing with the DRO or an informal teleconference with him to go over the important factual and legal issues
+- Requesting a formal hearing with the DRO or an informal teleconference with them to go over the important factual and legal issues